Valkarin1029/YHModAssistant/README.md

 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/licenses/)
 ![Downloads total](https://img.shields.io/github/downloads/Valkarin1029/YHModAssistant/total)

-YHMod Assistant is a Godot plugin to help with the creations of mods for Yomi Hustle
+YHMod Assistant is a Godot plugin to help with the creations of mods for YOMI Hustle (Your Only Move Is Hustle)

 ## Authors